 This chapter showed how this thesis's work implementation compares with an unmodified HotSpot running benchmarks used throughout the literature.
-It was demonstrated that the approach of segmenting the spaces, and making the default garbage collector aware of a new segmented heap, did not cause latency despite having conditionals and mechanisms in order to decide the target BDA-regions.
+It was demonstrated that the approach of segmenting the spaces and making the default garbage collector aware of a new segmented heap, did not cause latency despite having conditionals and mechanisms in order to decide the target BDA-regions.
+In fact, it provides increased locality over cache lines possibly leveraging the performance of long-running applications.